 8. Scared Silent (2002)

 ‘Scared Silent,’ a powerful television movie directed by Mike Robe, features a compelling cast including Penelope Ann Miller, Reed Diamond, Andrew Jackson, and Liisa Repo-Martell.
-The plot revolves around a determined prosecutor, played by Miller, who seeks justice for a sexually abused child despite facing community opposition.
+The plot revolves around a determined prosecutor (Miller), who seeks justice for a sexually abused child despite facing community opposition.
 The film addresses the challenges of breaking the silence surrounding child abuse.
 Linking with ‘Miranda’s Victim,’ both movies explore the profound impact of crime on individuals, navigating legal hurdles and societal resistance while highlighting the resilience needed to confront and overcome traumatic experiences.
 Each film delves into the complexities of seeking justice amidst a backdrop of social and legal intricacies.

 7. Cleveland Abduction (2015)